pieterklap/Pipeline/README.md

  * [Reactome](https://reactome.org/)

 ## Instalation
-Add the location of the programs that you have installed to second collumn of the install_locations file
+Add the location of the programs that you have installed to second collumn of the install_locations file.
+If no programs are added the script will check if the program is installed in`PATH`.

 ## Options
 The PPG is issued with multiple variables some are required.